ianstormtaylor/superstruct/docs/api-reference.md

 Object structs will validate that each of the properties in an object match a specific type.
 The properties's schemas can be any valid value for a struct—string, array, object or function.

-#### Functions
+### Functions

 ```js
 struct(() => typeof value === 'string')
 ```

 Function structs will validate using the validation function provided.
-They're helpful as an escape hatch in cases when you really need something custom.
+They're helpful as an escape hatch in cases when you really need to write a one-off validation, and don't want to add it to your set of known data types.

 ## Types